 Poverty can affect anyone

 Poverty – what is it actually?
 Is poverty a disgrace?
-Does poverty make you lose your human dignity?
-Why do so many of us look away when it comes to poverty, until perhaps a stroke of fate suddenly affects us?
-No one here has to go hungry yet, our welfare state is still functioning.
-And yet even here, fewer and fewer people can afford to buy healthy food in a normal supermarket.
-Due to questionable political decisions, etc., the cost of living is becoming more and more expensive and unaffordable for many.
-Overpriced rents and energy costs are now plunging many people into debt.
-Companies are having to close, and many people are losing their jobs as a result.
-The proportion of people who are classified as the so-called lower class in our country is growing.
+Does poverty deprive you of your human dignity?
+Why do so many of us look the other way when it comes to poverty, until perhaps a stroke of fate suddenly affects us?
+No one here has to go hungry, nor does our welfare state function here.
+And yet, even here, fewer and fewer people can afford to buy healthy food in a regular supermarket.
+Due to questionable political decisions, etc., the cost of living is becoming increasingly expensive and unaffordable for many.
+Overpriced rents and energy costs are plunging many people into debt.
+Companies are having to close down, and many people are losing their jobs as a result.
+The proportion of people in our country who are classified as part of the so-called lower class is growing.
 Even if we in Germany are currently doing well – internationally speaking – compared to most countries in the world.
-Here, too, the social classes have long been separated.
+But here, too, the social classes have long been segregated.
 I remember my time at a grammar school in the 1970s.
-There were almost only rich people's children there.
+The school was almost exclusively for the children of rich people.
 I was the only working-class child.
-My friends invited me to their birthdays, but always asked me: Please don't tell my parents that your father is just a worker, otherwise I won't be allowed to invite you to my place anymore. - Basically, that hasn't changed to this day.
-We point the finger at countries like India with its caste system, but basically it's not that different here either.
-Upper, middle, lower and lower classes are our "poor" who live in socially disadvantaged areas, live in tiny, run-down apartments in areas that people would rather avoid, or who don't even have any apartments at all.
+My friends invited me to their birthdays, but they always asked me: Please don't tell my parents that your father is just a worker, otherwise I won't be allowed to invite you over anymore. – Basically, that hasn't changed to this day.
+We point the finger at countries like India with its caste system, but fundamentally, it's not that different here either.
+Upper, middle, lower class, and the underclass are our "poor" who live in socially disadvantaged areas, live in tiny, run-down apartments in areas that people would rather avoid, or who don't even have a home anymore.
 A good Syrian friend once said to me: "You Germans are strange.
 Your first question is always: What do you do for a living?
 You treat you accordingly.
-Here in Syria, your job and income are not important.
-You ask the other person: What's your name?
+Here in Syria, profession and income are not important.
+We ask others: What's your name?
 Are you and your family doing well?
 Can I invite you and your family to our place?" - So what is poverty?
-What exactly do we base it on?
-Or is poverty not also a real opportunity for the "upper class" to look beyond their ideal world and see what makes people really poor?
-A class that does not even offer most people the opportunity to ever escape the class they were born into?
-Who among us is really prepared to support such a person by giving up our usual luxuries and instead helping those in need so that they too can live a dignified life?
-Let us never forget: poverty can affect anyone.
+How exactly do we determine it?
+Or isn't poverty also a real opportunity for the "upper class" to look beyond their own ideal world and see what exactly makes people poor?
+A class that doesn't even offer most people the opportunity to ever escape the class they were born into?
+Who among us is really prepared to support such a person by forgoing our own luxuries and instead helping those in need so that they too can live a life with dignity?
+Let us never forget: poverty can strike anyone.
 One stroke of fate is enough.